piashcse/elysia-ecommerce/README.md

 # Elysia E-commerce

-A modern, fast e-commerce platform built with Elysia.js, a Bun-first TypeScript framework.
+A modern, high-performance eCommerce backend built with Elysia.js (Bun) and TypeORM.

-## Project Overview
+Designed with clean architecture, modular structure, and production-ready best practices.

-This is a basic skeleton for an e-commerce application built with Elysia.js.
-The project aims to provide a performant, scalable, and maintainable e-commerce solution.
+Includes authentication, product management, carts, orders, payments, wishlists, and more.

 ## Features